sgmurphy/wordpress-themes/popularfx/readme.txt

 PopularFX includes support for Pagelayer, WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==
+= 1.2.5 - Feb 02 2024 =
+* [Security-fix] There was a privilege check failure which has been fixed.

 = 1.2.2 - Dec 17 2021 =
 * Customizer Max width bug fixed